FISCO-BCOS/FISCO-BCOS/docs/2026-08-22-opstack-engine-rpc-alignment-plan.md

                         extra[0] = 0x01;
                         extra.resize(17, 0x00);
                         // Jovian: minBaseFee u64 BE at [9,17) (op-geth
-                        // EncodeJovianExtraData, eip1559_optimism.go:49-54).
-The attrs field is
+                        // EncodeJovianExtraData, eip1559_optimism.go:49-54; op-geth panics on an
-                        // REQUIRED after Jovian (updateForkchoice validation); the absent
+                        // absent minBaseFee there -- the spec REQUIRES the field after Jovian
+                        // and updateForkchoice validates it, so the 0 fallback below only
-                        // fallback (0 = the spec default) only serves direct-service callers. if (auto minBaseFee = payloadAttributes.minBaseFee;
+                        // serves direct-service callers and keeps the lambda total). if (auto minBaseFee = payloadAttributes.minBaseFee;
                             minBaseFee.has_value())
                         {